shawnr/practical-javascript/data-types/52-strings.md

 Fix the String so the text shows up properly.

 {% initial %}
-var x = "You will need a 3/8" socket for this job.";
+let x = "You will need a 3/8" socket for this job.";

 {% solution %}
-var x = "You will need a 3/8\" socket for this job.";
+let x = "You will need a 3/8\" socket for this job.";

 {% validation %}
 assert(typeof(x)==="string");